Assessing the performance of Marine Protected Areas

-Even as threats to healthy oceans increase, marine ecosystem services – including fisheries, coastal protection, and marine tourism – play a critical role in the economies of many developing countries, contributing to livelihoods and food security for billions.
+As threats to our oceans increase, marine ecosystem services – including fisheries, coastal protection and tourism – play an ever more critical role in the economies of many developing countries, supporting the livelihoods and food security of millions of people.